bitcoin-dot-org/Bitcoin.org/en/bitcoin-core/contribute/support.md

 - [Bitcoin StackExchange][] is a community dedicated entirely to answering questions about Bitcoin and related technology.
-Many questions about Bitcoin Core can be found under the [Bitcoin-Qt tag][bitcoin stackexchange tag bitcoin-qt]
+Many questions about Bitcoin Core can be found under the [bitcoin-core tag][bitcoin stackexchange tag bitcoin-qt]

 - [BitcoinTalk Technical Support][forum tech support] is a